 Attracting beneficial insects and pollinators is a cornerstone of our organic garden.
 I’ve been known to purchase ladybugs and praying mantis eggs, and would definitely consider purchasing parasitic wasp eggs.
 However, I’d much prefer to attract these friendly gardeners to my yard naturally.

 Here are just a few of the beneficial insects I’d love to have in my garden and some of the plants that attract them:

 Ladybugs (eat primarily aphids):

-For the Ladybugs, I will also keep a small saucer with some rocks that has a wee bit of water in it within my vegetable garden.
+For the Ladybugs, I will also keep a small saucer with some rocks that have a wee bit of water in it within my vegetable garden.

 Parasitic Wasps (see above for what they eat):